State lawmakers call for federal action on SNAP funding

 “It is the duty of federal lawmakers to rise above partisanship when it comes to protecting the people they serve,” Joyce.
 “The time to act is now, so that families don’t go hungry.”

-State Sen. Linda Holmes, D-Aurora, said almosst 22,000 residents in her 42nd District are at risk of losing food assistance benefits.
+State Sen. Linda Holmes, D-Aurora, said almost 22,000 residents in her 42nd District are at risk of losing food assistance benefits.

 “Across the board, [President Donald Trump’s] tactics seem designed to create uncertainty, fear and suffering among families whose resources are already dwindling,” Holmes said in a statement.